jfrog/DevRel/abstracts/DevOps in the Cloud - A Story of Three Ss.md

-# DevOps in the Cloud: A Story of Three S's
+# DevOps in the Cloud: A Story of Three S's #

+## Abstract (~750 characters) ##

+DevOps, and especially Cloud-Native DevOps, require a massive change in the mindset of devs, ops, and businesses in general.
+We're moving from a world where "_the next deployment is in 2 months_" to "_the next deployment is in 2 minutes_" and that requires different tools and techniques.
+Using a live example, we'll look at building, testing, and deploying a microservice without touching any servers.

+## Talk description ##

 DevOps has been around for quite a while, though the understanding that it's not just a tool but a mindset seems to still be missing at companies.
 With the rise of Cloud, and especially Cloud-Native, a second massive change in mindset is taking place as we're all figuring out how we move to the cloud in the best possible way.
 DevOps in the cloud is a story of three S's: